About the School of Management

 Hesston College exists to develop persons toward the model of Jesus Christ as revealed in his life and teachings and toward active participation with the body of Christ, the church in the world.
 This commitment calls for a style of education that is radically person centered.
 The focus of the college community is the nurture and development of the student.

-In full support of the Hesston College mission statement, the Business and Computer Information Technology Department curriculum is designed to develop business principles and computer technology skills for the transfer student and the career student.
+In full support of the Hesston College mission statement, the School of Management curriculum is designed to develop business principles and computer technology skills for the transfer student and the career student.

 - Understand and utilize the language of business and technology.